tolyo/html-pages-brunch/README.md

 used in production environment.

 ## Usage
-Install the plugin via npm with `npm install --save html-pages-brunch`.
+Install the plugin via npm with `npm install --save-dev html-pages-brunch`.

 Or, do manual install: